-Methanation of renewable gases
+2.2 Methanation of renewable gases

 In order to use the existing gas network, methanation can play an important role for many applications.
-Two projects (Renewable Gasfield, Underground Sun Conversion) on this topic are currently being worked on within the Energy Model Region.
+Three projects (Renewable Gasfield, Underground Sun Conversion, Carbon Cycle Economy Demonstration) on this topic are currently being worked on within the WIVA P&G energy flagship region.
 As there are different methanation technologies, further projects can be of interest if they make a significant improvement (for different target parameters) of the processes possible.